 In addition, the massive surge in remote work is of particular concern to a pharmaceutical industry susceptible to cyberattacks.
 The increased use of personal devices and collaboration tools home networks compared to their more robust corporate and R&D equivalents is a serious concern to pharmaceutical manufacturing organizations.
 These networks are handling vast amounts of valuable data, confidential information, and intellectual property that are all attractive targets for cybercrime.

-With all of this data and increased customer-driven business decision-making, pharmaceutical companies are finding themselves more vulnerable to cyberattacks.
+With all of this data and increased patient-driven business decision-making, pharmaceutical companies are finding themselves more vulnerable to cyberattacks.
 Establishing a holistic cybersecurity strategy with tools that help streamline this complex ecosystem into a single view for informed decision-making is imperative to securing these complex and often siloed environments.
 The security architecture must extend protection from research, prototyping, and approval to manufacturing, distribution, and the patients being treated.

 It must also encompass the entire cyber-physical environment of a pharmaceutical manufacturer’s data, data centers, carriers, users, critical infrastructure, and ecosystem, partners, distributed offices, and remote workers.
 This brings visibility and accessibility of data across systems to increase speed of response, while reducing the burden of alerts on IT/security staff and enabling effective reporting to the C-suite when needed.
 Fortinet technology provides pharmaceutical manufacturers with an end-to-end, integrated cybersecurity architecture that provides proactive protection against threats throughout the increasingly digital pharmaceutical value chains.

-In a rapidly evolving pharmaceutical marketplace that relies on a complex web of partners, the constant flow of vast quantities of data and a new environment in which customers have more control and access, pharmaceutical manufacturers and their teams cannot afford to be slowed down or take a hit to revenue from cybersecurity issues.
+In a rapidly evolving pharmaceutical marketplace that relies on a complex web of partners, the constant flow of vast quantities of data and a new environment in which patients have more control and access, pharmaceutical manufacturers and their teams cannot afford to be slowed down or take a hit to revenue from cybersecurity issues.
 Working together, pharmaceutical organizations and Fortinet can secure the flow of data across connected IT and OT environments and within the complex, evolving pharmaceutical ecosystems necessary for success.
-At the same time, pharmaceutical businesses can remain secure and undisturbed throughout their increasingly digital, customer-led, and data-driven journeys.
+At the same time, pharmaceutical businesses can remain secure and undisturbed throughout their increasingly digital, patient-led, and data-driven journeys.

 Keep up with the latest innovations in the pharmaceutical industry while protecting critical data with Fortinet’s pharmaceutical cybersecurity solutions.